 - 1.1 The Company was incorporated in England and Wales on 24 August 2018 with registered number 11535957 as a public company limited by shares under the Act.
 The Company is registered as an investment company under section 833 of the Act and is an investment trust under section 1158 of the CTA.
 The Company has an indefinite life. - 1.2 The registered office and principal place of business of the Company is The Scalpel, 18th Floor, 52 Lime Street, London EC3M 7AF (telephone: +44 20 3367 1185). - 1.3 The Company is incorporated and operates under the Act.
 The Company is not authorised or regulated as a collective investment scheme by the Financial Conduct Authority.
-The Company is an alternative investment fund for the purposes of the AIFM Rules and is subject to the Prospectus Regulation Rules, the Disclosure Guidance and Transparency Rules, the Takeover Code, the Market Abuse Regulation and the rules of the London Stock Exchange. - Other than its entry into the AIFM Agreement (details of which are summarised in paragraph 6.1 of Part 10 (Additional Information) of the Registration Document) and any related transactions set out immediately below, the Company has not since its date of incorporation entered into any related party transactions: - 1.4.1 the Related Party Acquisition Agreements (details of which are summarised in paragraphs 6.7.1 of Part 10 (Additional Information) of the Registration Document); - 1.4.2 a deed of priority in relation to certain security interests taken by the Company and Gresham House Devco Limited in respect of HC ESS4 Limited, HC ESS6 Limited, HC ESS7 Limited and Biggerbrook Limited prior to their acquisition by the Company under the Related Party Acquisition Agreements; - 1.4.3 the Framework Agreement (details of which are summarised in paragraph 6.11 of Part 10 (Additional Information) of the Registration Document); - 1.4.4 the Management Services Agreements between each Project Company and GHNE; and - 1.4.5 the arrangement fee letter between Holdings and the Manager in connection with the Bond Offering.
+The Company is an alternative investment fund for the purposes of the AIFM Rules and is subject to the Prospectus Regulation Rules, the Disclosure Guidance and Transparency Rules, the Takeover Code, the Market Abuse Regulation and the rules of the London Stock Exchange. - 1.4 Other than its entry into the AIFM Agreement (details of which are summarised in paragraph 6.1 of Part 9 (Additional Information) of the Registration Document) and any related transactions set out immediately below, the Company has not since 31 December 2021 entered into any related party transactions except for the ollowing agreements: - 1.4.1 the management services arrangements between Gresham House Energy Storage Solutions Limited and Gresham House effective from 8 March 2022; - 1.4.2 the O&M arrangements between each of HC ESS2 Limited, Roundponds Energy Limited, HC ESS4 Limited and West Midlands Grid Storage Two Limited and Gresham House O&M Services Limited effective from 1 April 2022; - 1.4.3 a share charge granted by Devco over its shares in UK Battery Storage Limited dated 31 March 2022; and - 1.4.4 a loan agreement between Midco and UK Battery Storage Limited and associated debenture granted by UK Battery Storage Limited dated 31 March 2022 over all its assets and undertakings.